 There are four standing committees of the Board of Trustees, the responsibilities and activities of which are each governed by their own committee charters adopted by the Board.
-The Audit Committee (composed of Messrs.
+The Audit Committee (chaired by Mr. Doebke and composed of Messrs.
 Butler and Doebke) oversees the quality and integrity of the Trust's financial statements and the annual audit thereof by its independent registered public accounting firm.
 The Audit Committee is also responsible for oversight of: (i) the Trust's accounting and financial reporting policies and practices; (ii) the Trust's internal accounting and financial controls and procedures; (iii) the integrity and quality of the Trust's financial statements and the independent audit thereof; (iv) the Trust's independent registered public accounting firm; (v) the process for reviewing the integrity and soundness of the Trust's internal control systems; and (vi) compliance with legal and regulatory requirements that relate to the Trust's accounting and financial reporting, internal controls and independent audits.
-The Compensation Committee (composed of Messrs.
-Butler and Doebke) is responsible for the review and oversight of the compensation levels of the Trust's trustees and Chief Compliance Officer.
-The Nominating Committee (composed of Messrs.
+The Compensation Committee (chaired by Mr. Doebke and composed of Messrs.
+Butler and Doebke) is responsible for the review and oversight of the compensation levels of the Trust's Trustees and Chief Compliance Officer.
+The Nominating Committee (chaired by Mr. Butler and composed of Messrs.
 Butler and Doebke) considers and makes nominations as necessary of trustee candidates to the Board.
 It does not consider nominees recommended by shareholders.
-The Compliance Committee (composed of Messrs.
+The Compliance Committee (chaired by Mr. Butler and composed of Messrs.
 Butler and Doebke) assists the Board in its oversight of the Trust's compliance matters, including the Trust's compliance policies and procedures, functioning as a resource to the Trust's Chief Compliance Officer and making recommendations to the Board regarding compliance-related matters.
-During the Trust's last fiscal year, the Audit Committee held two meetings, and the Compliance Committee, the Compensation Committee and the Nominating Committee each held one meeting.
+During the Trust's last fiscal year, the Audit Committee held two meetings, the Compliance Committee and Compensation Committee held one meeting each, and the Nominating Committee held no meetings.